mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 	1.1 Add the SDK downloaded from Mercado Pago in your project and the credentials to enable its use.

-	1.2 Set the preference according to your product or service.
+	1.2 Set the preference according to your product or service.<br><br>

 2. Add the checkout to your website